 In Japan in 1986, an Equal Employment Opportunity Act was enacted, but even so, 30 years later, there is gender pay inequality in the Japanese labor market.
 Japan is ranked 110th in the social equality rankings of 149 countries.

 The average male salary in Japan is 335,000 yen, while the female one is just 246,000 yen.
-Furthermore, 48% of Japanese companies do not have women in senior management positions.
+Furthermore, 48% of Japanese companies do not have women in high positions as managers.
 There is great gender inequality in Japan.

 15 – Debts of Japan